Amendments and determination of applications

 At Wandsworth, neither applicants nor objectors can speak at the planning applications committee.

-However, councillors who are not members of the committee but who represent the ward where an application is located, can attend the meeting and speak briefly on the item.
+However, councillors who are not members of the committee but who represent the ward where an application is located, can attend the meeting and speak briefly on the item, at the Chairman's discretion.

 You can approach your ward councillor to discuss planning issues or to explain your point of view, whether or not the councillor is a planning applications committee member.